Union Savings Bank: Main Office

 In 1887, the architectural firm Berg & Clark of New York City was selected to design the bank’s current office at 226 Main Street in Danbury, also known as the "United Banks Building".
 Until 1925, Union Savings Bank co-occupied the first floor of the three-story Romanesque Victorian building with the National Pahquioque Bank.
 That year, an expansion of the building saw the main entry relocated to the center of the building where it resides today.
 The second and third floors at the time housed the high school, a 500-seat ballroom and the YMCA, among other offices.

 Years after Union Savings Bank became the sole occupant of the United Banks Building, repairs were made to the bank’s vault area following a bomb attack and robbery in 1970.
 At the same time, modern amenities including acoustic tiles, fluorescent lights and a drive-up window were added, and a one-story addition was built at the back of the building.

 In 1983, Union Savings Bank became a part of the area known as the Main Street Historic District.
 Two decades later, further renovations included raising ceilings to the maximum height, replacing original mechanical systems and replacing the teller counters, maintaining the 1925 aesthetic.
 During this renovation, pieces of frieze and molding from the original lobby were discovered and protected with Christo wrap.

 Merger with The First National Bank of Litchfield

 In 2010, Union Savings Bank expanded its branch offices into Litchfield County through a merger with The First National Bank of Litchfield, the oldest nationally chartered bank in the state of Connecticut.
 The First National Bank of Litchfield had been in operation in Litchfield County for 196 years.

 Leadership

-Cynthia C. Merkle has served as President and CEO of Union Savings Bank since 2014.
-Other members of the leadership team include Paul Bruce, Executive Vice President and Chief Financial Officer and Treasurer, Frederick “Rick” F. Judd, III, CFP®, EVP and Head of Wealth Management and Branch Banking and Peter Maher, EVP and Chief Lending Officer.
+Chelen Reyes is the current President and CEO of Union Savings Bank, following Cynthia C. Merkle who served from 2019 to 2024.
+Other members of the leadership team include Paul Bruce, Executive Vice President and Chief Financial Officer and Treasurer, Frederick “Rick” F. Judd, III, CFP®, Executive Vice President and Head of Wealth Management.
+Marlene Piche, Executive Vice President and Head of Consumer and Business Banking and Joseph Morrissey, Head of Commercial Lending.

 A Board of Trustees and team of Corporators also contribute to company leadership.